annie-newcomb/annie-newcomb/README.md

 Hi!
-I am Annie Newcomb, a data analyst!
+I am Annie Newcomb!

 I use SQL, Python, Excel, and Tableau to elucidate new ideas on old topics.
 Come along and learn with me!